jordanlgraves/geneforge/docs/tools.md

 ## Cas-OFFinder
 An ultrafast and versatile algorithm that searches for potential off-target sites of CRISPR/Cas-derived RNA-guided endonucleases.

-## OSTIR
-OSTIR is a Python package for predicting the rates at which ribosomes will bind to and initiate translation from different start codons in bacterial mRNAs.
-It uses the ViennaRNA Package to perform the necessary free energy calculations.
-The code builds on the last open source version of the RBS calculator.

-## ViennaRNA
-A C code library and several stand-alone programs for the prediction and comparison of RNA secondary structures.

 ## JASPAR
 JASPAR CORE database contains a curated, non-redundant set of profiles, derived from published collections of experimentally defined transcription factor binding sites for eukaryotes.

-## GPro
-A user-friendly integrated platform that encompassing state-of-the-art generative promoter design methodologies.
-GPro standardizes the promoter design process into a fixed pipeline, allowing for the creating of synthetic promoters suitable by utilizing the prescribed sets of promoter sequences and gene expression data.
-Additionally, GPro offers comprehensive computational analysis reports, facilitate the assessments of the generated promoters across different dimensions of quality and functionality. https://github.com/WangLabTHU/GPro